 Any links to information provided on external web sites are provided as a courtesy.
 You should not construe these links as an endorsement by us of the content or views of the linked materials.
 We make no representations whatsoever about any other websites provided by third parties that you may access through a link on this website, or which may link to this website.
 When you access any such website provided by another individual or organisation you understand that we have no control over the content or availability of that website.
 In no event shall The Elizabeth Foundation be considered responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of, or reliance on, any such content, goods, or services available on or through any such site or resource.
 You should raise any concerns regarding any external link with the individual or organisation that provides it.

-We promise that for any Product you purchase from our website: we have the right to sell the Product to you; the Product will correspond with the description we have given to you; and the Product will be of satisfactory quality and fit for purpose We exclude all other express or implied terms, conditions, warranties, representations or endorsements whatsoever with regard to any products (including without limitation the Products), this website or any information or service provided through this website.
 We will do our best to ensure the accuracy of all materials and information we publish on this website, but please note that we provide all content, materials and information on this website on an “as is” basis and you assume total responsibility and risk for your use of our website and use of all information contained within it.
 We accept no liability for any indirect or consequential loss or damage, or for any loss of data, profit, revenue or business (whether direct or indirect) in each case, however caused, even if foreseeable.
-In circumstances where you suffer loss or damage arising out of, or in connection with, the viewing, use or performance of our website or its contents other than as a direct result of purchasing Products (which shall be subject to the exclusions and limitation of liability set out in these Terms and Conditions), we accept no liability for this loss or damage (except where we have been negligent) whether due to inaccuracy, error, omission or any other cause and whether on the part of us or our servants, agents or any other person or entity.
-If we are liable to you for any reason, our liability will be limited to the amount paid by you for the Product concerned.
-This limit does not apply to any liability we may have for death or personal injury resulting from our negligence or for our fraudulent misrepresentation.
+In circumstances where you suffer loss or damage arising out of, or in connection with, the viewing, use or performance of our website or its contents, we accept no liability for this loss or damage (except where we have been negligent) whether due to inaccuracy, error, omission or any other cause and whether on the part of us or our servants, agents or any other person or entity.
 You are responsible for ensuring that your computer system meets all relevant technical specifications necessary to use our website and is compatible with our website.
 You also understand that we cannot and do not guarantee or warrant that any material that we may make available for downloading from our website will be free from infection, viruses and/or other code that has contaminating or destructive properties.
 You are responsible for implementing sufficient procedures and virus checks (including anti-virus and other security checks) to satisfy your particular requirements.
 The limitations and exclusions in this clause do not affect your non-excludable statutory rights and only apply to the extent permitted by applicable law.

 All notices shall be given: to us in writing by post or by email (see contact information); to you in writing at either the e-mail or postal address you provide during the subscription process.
 Notice will be deemed received three days after the date of posting.